andli28/Research-Papers/README.md

 I may also list papers relating to the fundamentals of ML/FL infrastructure, or topics involving AI alignment and fairness.
 There also might be non-papers in here!
 I am including whatever helps me grasp the concepts the easiest.

-My current focus is the burgeoning field of FL.
 See [OpenMined](https://blog.openmined.org/federated-learning-types/) for a brief overview of the types of FL.

 This list will be organized by topic and attack model (if applicable).